 Beehiiv offers arguably the best value email marketing platform prices and is one of the best Substack alternatives for most people, so I recommend giving it a try.
 You've nothing to lose on the 100% free plan.

 As a business owner with many different projects, I try to streamline and save costs.
 MailerLite has consistently been one of the best value and one of the most reliable of email marketing platforms.
-While MailerLite doesn’t offer a dedicated or sophisticated product for charging subscription fees, it’s pretty easy to connect Stripe payments to your account, add a password-protected landing page for your newsletter, and charge customers a monthly fee to receive your content.
+While MailerLite doesn’t offer a dedicated or sophisticated product for charging subscription fees, it’s pretty easy to connect Stripe payments to your account, add a password-protected landing pages for your newsletter, and charge customers a monthly subscription tier fee to receive your content.

 While this is a simple solution to accepting payments, unlike Substack, you’ll have to manage the subscribers to your paid newsletter subscriptions yourself.
-This isn’t difficult but could take some time if you have a big list.
+This isn’t difficult but could take some time if you have a big mailing list.